dennyabrahamsinaga/dennysinaga.com/content/blog/pointer-overflow-ctf-2023.md

 Thumbnail Image                 : (Binary data 7000 bytes, use -b option to extract)
 ```

-In the provided output, there is an encoded string within the `User Comment: 3A3A50312F323A3A20706F6374667B757773705F3768335F7730726C645F683464`.
+In the output provided, there is an encoded string within the `User Comment: 3A3A50312F323A3A20706F6374667B757773705F3768335F7730726C645F683464`.
-To decode this string, I am using CyberChef and we get the output as `::P1/2:: poctf{uwsp_7h3_w0rld_h4d`
+To decode this string, I use CyberChef and we get the output as `::P1/2:: poctf{uwsp_7h3_w0rld_h4d`

-This marks the first part of our flag.
+This is the first part of our flag.
-The challenge's description indicated that "The flag has been broken up into several parts and embedded within it,...".
-As a result, we can use binwalk to check if any files are embedded in this image file.
+The challenge description said: "The flag has been broken up into several parts and embedded within it,...".
+So, we can use binwalk to check if there are any files embedded in this image file.

 `binwalk -e DF2.jpg`

 ![binwalk-res](https://i.ibb.co/t843Hms/image.png)

-It turns out there are embedded files in there, and it's also another JPEG file.
+It turns out that there are embedded files in it, and it's another JPEG file.

-Upon further investigations, I found out there's a text inside of embedded image file.
+Upon further investigation, I found that there's text inside an embedded image file.
-Using Photopea, the result is:
+Using Photopea, this is the result:

 ![photopea-result](https://i.ibb.co/4pZcZ5r/image.png)

-In the image above, it appears the second part of the flag is: `::P2/2:17_f1257`
+In the image above, it appears the second part of the flag appears as: `::P2/2:17_f1257`

-After collecting all the parts, we can now assemble the flag.
+After collecting all the parts, we can now put the flag together.
 The final flag is poctf{uwsp_7h3_w0rld_h4d_17_f1257}

 ## Misc